Johnny415/Dice-game/README.md

     <li>Open index.html in web browser</li>
 </ul>

-Or you can simply click on following link an try it out:
+Or you can simply click on following link an try it out:<br>
-<a href ="dice-game-johnny415.vercel.app"> Click here to play!!</a>
+<a href ="https://dice-game-johnny415.vercel.app/"> Click here to play!!</a>

 Have fun playing🎲🎲🎲